sxotte/ansible/ansHashiVault/README.md

 sshSetup.yml requires:
  - hosts.yml.

-hosts.yml contains a number of variables in here that will need to be updated to match the operating environment. specifically ansible_user, ansible_password, remote_machine_username and remote_machine_password.
+hosts.yml contains a number of variables that will need to be updated to match the operating environment.

+Specifically:
+- ansible_user.
+- ansible_password.
+- remote_machine_username.
+- remote_machine_password.

 run this playbook with